-4 Fire Protection Rules to Prevent Wildfires as You Travel
+4 Fire Protection Rules to Prevent Wildfires Along Highways

 Like a lot of Arizona these days, the hillsides along State Route 87 south of Payson look mighty green after a wet winter.
 But that didn’t stop a brush fire from breaking out last week after a vehicle dragging chains threw sparks off the roadway, backing up traffic as first responders addressed the blaze.